Search This Blog

 Wednesday, August 6, 2014

-UK4- When a Star Falls
+UK4- When a Star Falls – Old School AD&D Thoughts and a Review

 A flood of memories from the memory web...

-I wanted to buy this based on the cover alone back in the day when I was a poor, cash strapped pre-teen and saw it in Dragon.
-And when I finally got it?
-I think I read it ten times in the span of a few days.
-When the argument breaks out on the web or which AD&D module was the best?
-I'm there backing UK4.
+I wanted to buy this based on the cover alone back in the day.
+As a poor, cash-strapped pre-teen I saw it in Dragon magazine and it immediately stood out.
+When I finally got my hands on it?
+I think I read it ten times in the span of just a few days.

 DERRO!